 The following controls are available within the Home app after setting up a HomeKit-enabled router:

 - Restrict to Home: Only allow connections to your home hub.
 This may block firmware updates or other services.

 - Automatic: Allow connections with an automatically-updated list of manufacturer-approved internet services and local devices.

-- No Restriction: Allow conncetions with any internet service or local device.
+- No Restriction: Allow connections with any internet service or local device.
 This provides the lowest level of security.

-This depends entirely on the accessory.
-In the Home app, some accessories will have a list of services or servers that they communicate with in the Wi-Fi Network & Routers section of the Home app.
-Logitech Circle 2 Cameras, ecobee Thermostats, and the Philips Hue Bridge, are just some of the accessories that will display their services information.
+Services depend entirely on the accessory and the vendor.
+In the Home app, some accessories will have a list of services or servers that they communicate with over in the Wi-Fi Network & Routers section of the Home app.
+Logitech Circle cameras, ecobee thermostats, and the Philips Hue Bridge are a few accessories that display their services information.

-If I block internet access, will my HomeKit accessories still work?
+If I block internet access, will my HomeKit devices still work?